 An important part of obtaining high quality results from a DynamicDS scan is ensuring that as many links as possible on the site are discovered through the scan engine's crawl.
 While Veracode's automated crawler is one of the best in the industry, in some cases you may need to provide a crawl sequence to manage the complex business logic in your application.
 For example, parts of your web application may only be accessible if a particular form is completed a certain way.
 Providing a pre-recorded crawl sequence to supplement the Veracode scan engine's automated crawl can increase the success of the DynamicDS scan.

-Veracode supports using either Selenium IDE, Kantu for Chrome, or Burp Proxy to record a crawl sequence.
+Veracode supports using either Selenium IDE or Burp Proxy to record a crawl sequence.
 Refer to the documentation for the respective tool you are using for additional information about how to record a crawl sequence.

 Troubleshooting Selenium Scripts

 It is recommended that you run your Selenium script again prior to upload to ensure that it works correctly.
 If you are having trouble getting your Selenium script to run again, check the following: